cirrina/ctg-rnaseq/readme-sotwares-n-references.md

-# Configurations and input parameters
+# Input parameters and Configuration files

+For a regular run, pipeline input parameters need only to be controlled by the SampleSheet.

 Input parameters and variables are determined by:<br>

 *  `SampleSheet`: contains most required input parameters.
 *  `nextflow.config`: parameters that define the different nextflow profiles, including genome reference and container files.
 *  `nextflow.config.{projectId}`: auto-generated from the rnaseq-driver using parameters from 'SampleSheet' and file paths from the driver file.
-*  `rnaseq-driver`: contains file paths etc.
+*  `rnaseq-driver`: A few parameters are hardcoded in the rnaseq driver.

 ## Nextflow Profiles